-ASSURE Cyber Suppliers must inform the CAA of the dates, location and name of aviation organisation being audited when confirmed, by emailing cyber@caa.co.uk.
+ASSURE Cyber Suppliers must inform the CAA once they contract with an aviation organisation, and once confirmed, dates and location of aviation organisation being audited should be emailed to cyber@caa.co.uk.
 This is a very important step and failure to inform the CAA before the audit is conducted may result in the audit being invalidated.